vp-payomatix/payagency-java-sdk/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-Instead, please report security vulnerabilities by emailing security@payagency.com.
+Instead, please report security vulnerabilities by emailing support@pay.agency.

 Include the following information in your report: